top of page

 Since its inception, the Center has been a leader in the delivery of outpatient rehabilitation services in East Texas.
 In the late sixties, with the construction of the Kane-Wylie Greenhouse Building, patients were able to incorporate gardening activities into their therapy programs.
 Then in 1981, under the leadership of Dr. Robert Echols, the first cardiac rehabilitation program in East Texas was begun.
 During the mid 1990’s the Center utilized a multi-disciplinary approach to the treatment of head injuries when the Closed Head Injury Program was developed.
 Also during this time, in conjunction with Windridge Equestrian Center, hippotherapy became available as a treatment option.

-Today the center still leads the region as one of the most comprehensive rehabilitation clinics in East Texas.
-We are proud to offer physical therapy, occupational therapy, speech therapy and cardiac rehabilitation.
+Today, the center still leads the region as one of the most comprehensive rehabilitation clinics in East Texas.
+We are proud to offer physical therapy, occupational therapy (pediatric & adult), speech therapy and hand therapy.

-We continue the mission of ETTC to provide services to those who qualify for our sponsorship program through our various fundraisers and donations.
-Our fundraisers include the East Texas Oil Men’s Golf Tournament, the East Texas Oilmen’s Chili Cook-Off and as a participant in East Texas Giving Day.
-Your contributions enable us to offer much needed services to those in need.
+We continue the mission of ETTC to provide services to those who qualify for our sponsorship program.
+Our fundraisers include Bags & Bling Designer Purse Bingo, the East Texas Oil Men’s Chili Cook-Off and participation in East Texas Giving Day.
+Your contributions enable us, through our normal operations and sponsorship program, to offer much needed services for the East Texas community.